 - Schedule daily relaxation time to balance your cortisol

-- Reduce exposure to heavy metals;
+- Reduce exposure to harmful chemicals;

 - Filter your tap water

-- Switch to aluminium free deodorants
+- Switch to plastic free products

-- Eat organic food
+- Eat organic food where possible

 - Give up smoking